9 Most Dangerous Invasive Species in Ontario

 1.5 Dog Strangling Vine

 Black Swallow-Wort and Pale Swallow-Wort, two invasive plants that are native to Eurasia, are both referred to as “Dog-Strangling Vines.”
-These perennial vines have been aggressively colonizing central and southern Ontario in recent years.
+These perennial vines have been aggressively colonizing central and southern Ontario recently.

 Impact: